 The stigma of breastfeeding is heightened for the Black woman.
 Black women have historically been over-sexualized.
 There is also the traumatic history of Black women as wet nurses during slavery.
 It is painful to think about and can make it feel like breastfeeding is associated with the lack of choice.
 This negatively impacts our breastfeeding journey.
 Creating a new narrative that centers our experiences too will help.
 Advocacy for breastfeeding needs to be inclusive. #blackmomsmatter #worldbreastfeedingweek . .
 Thank you for these beautiful images @aqueerphotog ✨✨✨✨

 Often, the lactation field is also not culturally sensitive enough to Black moms, Gordon-Martin says.
-“Black women have a cultural history connected to breastfeeding,” she says, noting roles such as wet nurses in slavery—being forced to nurse the slave owners children and not your own.
+“Black women have a cultural history connected to breastfeeding,” she says, noting roles such as wet nurses in slavery, who were forced to nurse the slave owners children at the expense of her own.
 “If your great-great-great-grandma didn’t breastfeed her kids, then great-grandma didn’t, all the way down to where we are today, that generational knowledge and know-how was not passed down.
 This is the history for Black women and that’s why there is such a push in terms of advocacy and a special week designated as Black Breastfeeding Week.”